-ISSUE: Whether police may initiate interrogation of a

-defendant once he has been appointed counsel at

-arraignment or a similar proceeding?
+ISSUE: Whether police may initiate interrogation of a defendant once he has been appointed counsel at arraignment or a similar proceeding?

 HELD: Yes.
-Police may initiate interrogation of a defendant who has been appointed counsel unless defendant who has been appointed counsel unless he actually requests a lawyer or otherwise asserts his Sixth Amendment right to counsel.
+Police may initiate interrogation of a defendant who has been appointed counsel unless he actually requests a lawyer or otherwise asserts his Sixth Amendment right to counsel.